 11. Make Bubbles With Oil and Water

 Oil and water don’t mix.
-But don’t worry, that’s the very reason using them for photography is such a great idea.
+But don’t worry, that’s why using them for photography is such a great idea.

-The bubbles of oil sit on top of the water, creating beautiful shapes and patterns.
+The oil bubbles sit on the water, creating beautiful shapes and patterns.
 You are then able to capture the beauty with your camera.
 And a macro lens is definitely a bonus with this kind of photography.

 You can manipulate the bubbles for different effects.
-To add other effects, you can use coloured oils or add food colouring to the water.
-Light is another fantastic way to change the atmosphere or add extra creative elements.
+To add other effects, you can use colored oils or add food coloring to the water.
+Light is another fantastic way to change the atmosphere or add creative elements.

 You will need a few bits and pieces for oil and water photography.
 And, it could get messy, so be prepared.
-Nonetheless, it’s still an excellent creative photography idea to try at home.
+Nonetheless, it’s still one of the more creative photography ideas at home to try.

-12. Explore Colour and Patterns With Flower Photography
+12. Explore Color and Patterns With Flower Photography

 Flowers have been the subject of many artists over the centuries.
 And they can still be an excellent subject for trying out creative photography ideas.

 In many ways, they are the perfect subject.
-They are colourful, manageable, and they stay still, unlike your dog!
+They are colorful and manageable, and they stay still, unlike your dog!
 This allows the photographer to take their time.
 They don’t need to rush.
 They can focus on getting the right image.
 It’s great for experimentation.

 If you are running out of photography ideas, send yourself a bunch of flowers!